googlearchive/polymer-element-catalog/guides/using-iron-icons.md

     <iron-icon icon="social:cake"></iron-icon>
     ...

+Produces:

+<iron-icon icon="social:cake"></iron-icon>

+Note that the `icon` icon set is the default icon set.
+If you reference an icon using only the icon name, `iron-icon` will search for the name within the `icon` icon set.
+For example, the two declarations below reference the same icon.

+    ...
+    <iron-icon icon="refresh"></iron-icon>
+    ...
+    <iron-icon icon="icon:refresh"></iron-icon>

-## Styling icons with CSS
+### Styling icons with CSS

 All of the icons in `iron-icons` are SVG-based.
-In addition to setting standard CSS properties like sizes and background colors, you can set SVG-specific CSS properties like `fill`, `stroke` and `stroke-width` for your icons.
+In addition to setting standard CSS properties like sizes and background colors, you can set SVG-specific CSS properties like `fill`, `stroke` and `stroke-width`.

 By default, icons use `fill: currentcolor`, so they match the current text color.
 The easiest way to override the icon color is to set the `color` property.
 You can also set the `fill` property directly, but it requires a more specific CSS selector.

-[//]: # (code is different?)

     <style>
       iron-icon[icon="android"] {